A decade ago, you needed to spend four years in a University classroom and spend anywhere from $40,000 – $100,000 to learn most high-paying jobs.

 If you’re just getting started with web development and you need to learn the basics then I recommend taking the University of Michigan’s Web Design for Everybody (Basics of Web Development and Coding) Specialization.

-If you already know how to code then take Hong Kong University of Science and Technology’s Full Stack Web Development With React program.
+If you already know how to code then take the Hong Kong University of Science and Technology’s Full Stack Web Development With React program.

 4. User Experience Designer